rohits301/awesome-low-level-design/oop/java/aggregation/README.md

 | Lifetime     | Contained object **outlives** the container | Contained object **is destroyed** with the container |
 | Example      | University and Professors | Car and Engine |

+So, composition is more like when one object is a part of another and cannot exist without it, while aggregation is when one object contains another but both can exist independently.
 ---

 ## Why Use Aggregation?